 Complex appliances such as food processors, blenders, and eggbeaters

 Many people think that if something looks clean, it's safe.
 A kitchen can look perfectly clean.
 But it can be contaminated with a lot of organisms that cause diseases.
-Cleaning and disinfecting are 2 different things.
+Cleaning and disinfecting are two different things.
 Cleaning removes grease, food residues, and dirt, as well as a large number of bacteria.
 But cleaning may also spread other bacteria around.
-Disinfecting kills organisms (bacteria, virus, and parasites).
+Disinfecting kills organisms (bacteria, viruses, and parasites).

 Disinfectants and sanitizers are widely available as liquids, sprays, or wipes.
-Any of these works well, killing almost all the bacteria and viruses.
+Any of these will work well, killing almost all bacteria and viruses.
 You can also make your own inexpensive disinfectant.
 Just add 1 tablespoon liquid chlorine bleach to 1 gallon of water.
 Store the solution in a spray bottle and make a new solution every 2 to 3 days.

 You should clean thoroughly before you disinfect.
 Food or grease buildup won't allow the disinfectant to get through.

 How you dry your dishes and utensils also plays an important role in kitchen sanitation.
 From least effective to most effective, drying processes can be ranked:

 Sterilizing cycle in dishwasher, if available (most effective)

 Always wash your hands before eating, before making food, and after cleaning up the food prep area.

 Outside the kitchen, you should wash your hands:

 After handling pets or cleaning up after them